|Dates / Deadlines:|

 See Modules information in the Courses section below for details on the various cities and sites to be visited across Europe.

 This program is open to Undergraduate and Graduate students of the School of Architecture as well as students from other schools at the University of Virginia.
 All students take two 3-credit PLAN 5500 Special Topics courses for a total of 6 credits:

 - Sustainable European Transportation Models

 Participants will complete a set of online requirements prior to the start of the program.
-The requirements will be available starting May 5.
+The requirements will be available in May.

 The first module of the class will be taught primarily online prior to the trip.
 It will provide an introduction to prepare students for their trip to Europe.
 It will focus on the differences in government structure, planning and sustainability between the USA and Europe.
 Students will also develop study questions and research goals for their trips.
 In Europe, this module will be reinforced via a field trip to the European Parliament in Strasbourg, France.